CNC Prototype Machining: Everything You Need to Know

 Using CNC prototype machining processes can incur higher material costs due to increased material usage and wastage.
 However, chips can often be recycled, so the environmental impact of the process does not have to be severe.
 (Selling recyclable waste material can also help to recoup some material costs.)

 At RapidDirect, we bring your CAD blueprints to life in the best way you could ever hope for.
 We guarantee strong manufacturing capabilities with our wide array of engineering experience and approach.
-Our 3,4, 5-axis CNC machines and a wide range of auxiliaries make us capable of your CNC designs, be it custom prototypes as little as one or making parts taking up to months of production.
+Our 3,4, 5-axis CNC machines and a wide range of auxiliaries make us capable of your CNC designs, be it custom prototypes of as little as one or making parts taking up to months of production.

 At RapidDirect, you do not have to wait for ages to get your quotation.
 Once you upload your CAD file on our platform, you get the online quotation and automated DFM feedback.